Respecting human rights

 Fostering human rights as a corporate citizen

-As a committed corporate citizen, we also support projects and initiatives that foster human rights.
-Our international network of 14 Allianz-affiliated corporate foundations look at challenges faced by society, in order to try and safeguard the future.
-This network includes the Allianz Environmental Foundation, dedicated to responsible environmental management, and the Allianz Cultural Foundation, which, through the arts, works to promote intercultural dialogue and cooperation among young people.
+Through our focus on social inclusion, we support projects and initiatives that foster human rights around the world.
+Our international network of 14 Allianz-affiliated corporate foundations aim to help tackle societal challenges to safeguard the future for the next generations.
+This network includes the Allianz Environmental Foundation, which is dedicated to responsible environmental management, and the Allianz Cultural Foundation, which works to promote intercultural dialogue and cooperation among young people.

-Whilst Allianz is keen to donate to charitable organizations, it is important that recipients uphold our human rights standards.
-The Allianz Guidance for Donations and Charitable Memberships (Corporate Giving) stipulates that corporate giving can only be made to organizations that meet the principles set out in the Allianz Code of Conduct for Business Ethics and Compliance.
+While Allianz is keen to donate to charitable organizations, recipients must uphold our human rights standards.
+The internal Allianz Guidance for Donations and Charitable Memberships (Corporate Giving) stipulates that corporate giving can only be made to organizations that meet the principles set out in the Allianz Group Code of Conduct.